WICG/navigation-api/README.md

 ### Performing navigations

-Instead of using `history.pushState(state, uselessTitle, url)`, use `await appHistory.navigate(url, { state })` and combine it with a `navigate` handler to convert the default cross-document navigation into a same-document navigation.
+Instead of using `history.pushState(state, "", url)`, use `await appHistory.navigate(url, { state })` and combine it with a `navigate` handler to convert the default cross-document navigation into a same-document navigation.

-Instead of using `history.replaceState(state, uselessTitle, url)`, use `await appHistory.navigate(url, { replace: true, state })`, again combined with a `navigate` handler.
+Instead of using `history.replaceState(state, "", url)`, use `await appHistory.navigate(url, { replace: true, state })`, again combined with a `navigate` handler.
 Note that if you omit the state value, i.e. if you say `appHistory.navigate(url, { replace: true })`, then unlike `history.replaceState()`, this will copy over the current entry's state.

 Instead of using `history.back()` and `history.forward()`, use `await appHistory.back()` and `await appHistory.forward()`.
 Note that unlike the `history` APIs, the `appHistory` APIs will ignore other frames, and will only control the navigation of your frame.
 This means it might move through multiple entries in the joint session history, skipping over any entries that were generated purely by other-frame navigations.